 These are just a few reasons why you should speak with the pros from Hearne & Bailey, P.A.
 When you’ve been injured, our team may be able to help you secure the compensation you deserve.
 Our goal is to not only provide you with the counsel you deserve, but to help you adapt to life after your accident as well.

 Contact us today to schedule a free personal injury consultation!

 In some cases, insurance companies will usually agree to settle your claim.
-This may seem like the easiest way out, but it isn’t always a good option.
+This may seem like the easiest way out, but this is not always the best option.
 In fact, many insurance companies often make extremely low settlement offers the first time around in hopes that you’ll accept it without thinking or doing a lot of research.
-When the settlement offer is too low, the settlement won’t be enough to cover all your expenses related to the incident.